ice-wm/man/icewm-keys.md

 # DESCRIPTION

 Global keybindings to launch applications, which need not be window manager related.
+If you are looking for ways to disable icewm's grabbing of default key combinations, please read [icewm-preferences(5)](icewm-preferences) instead.

 Each non-empty line starts with the word `key`.
 After one or more spaces follows a double-quoted string of the bound X11 key combination like `Alt+Ctrl+Shift+X`.
 Then after at least one space follows a shell command line which will be executed by **icewm** whenever